LocationLondon, United Kingdom

 Completion dateSeptember 2013

-From the architect.
+Text description provided by the architects.
 A project for the alterations to the ground floor of a two-storey, terraced Edwardian house in the Muswell Hill Conservation Area for a couple with young children.

 Typical of houses of the period with relatively narrow, but deep plans, the centre of the house was formerly dark and disconnected from the rest.

 Walls were demolished, openings were formed in those remaining, and lacquered herringbone pattern oak parquet flooring was laid throughout, to create one continuous space from the living area at the front, through the snug in the centre, to the kitchen/dining area at the rear.
 The snug has become a naturally lit, well connected space, with views through the living area to the front garden and street, and through the kitchen and dining area to the back garden.